 - Avoid offering lots of advice or solutions.

 - For students during business hours, give them information about counseling services.
-Call Mental Health Services first, and then if the student is willing and you are comfortable you can offer to walk the student over or provide a space for them to have a private virtual appointment.
+Call the Center for Counseling and Psychological Services first, and then if the student is willing and you are comfortable you can offer to walk the student over or provide a space for them to have a private virtual appointment.

 - For students outside of business hours, give them information about TimelyCare services and 988, the 24/7 Suicide & Crisis Lifeline.